Momentum of Capitol riot inquiries stalls amid partisan flare-ups

 But that work has been receding from public view.
 The last public hearings dedicated to the Capitol riot took place on March 5, as Congress turned its attention to finalizing a pandemic-relief stimulus package, and the Senate resumed confirming members of President Biden’s Cabinet.
 Now only days remain before both chambers are expected to depart Washington for multiweek breaks.

+Panel leaders maintain that even if lawmakers are departing Washington, staff-driven, behind-the-scenes investigative work continues.

+“Over the course of two productive, bipartisan hearings with federal and Capitol complex security officials, we learned that there were significant failures before and on January 6 . . . which is why we continue to work in a bipartisan fashion to address the necessary reforms to ensure events like January 6 never happen again,” Sens.
+Gary Peters (D-Mich.) and Rob Portman (R-Ohio), the chair and ranking member of the Senate Homeland Security and Governmental Affairs Committee, said in a joint statement Tuesday evening.
+“The investigation is ongoing and our findings will be made public at the appropriate time.”

-Democrats leading the investigations maintain that even if their inquiries are fading from public view, behind-the-scenes work continues.
-In the Senate, the Rules Committee and the Homeland Security and Governmental Affairs Committee have issued requests for documents and other evidence to 22 government agencies, all of which must be sorted through, according to aides who spoke on the condition of anonymity to be candid about the joint investigation.
+Peters’s and Portman’s panel has been working in partnership with the Senate Rules Committee, and together they have issued requests for documents and other evidence to 22 government agencies.
+Some of those materials are still incoming, and all of them must be sorted through, according to aides who spoke on the condition of anonymity to be candid about the joint investigation.
 The lawmakers intend to question additional witnesses privately, they noted.

 “If we do that, I don’t know that we lose a lot,” said Blunt, adding, however, his belief that the public “would be reassured if we were, whatever we do, doing it in a visible and very well-understood way.”